 Published in the journal Molecules, consuming extremely high doses of the CBD isolate brand Epidolex can lead to liver toxicity in non-human models.

-In this study, mice were given prescription Epidiolex doses up to 2,460 mg/kg of CBD.
+In this study, mice were given prescription Epidiolex doses of up to 2,460 mg/kg of CBD.

 The average normal amount of CBD humans take for severe issues is up to 52 mg for someone who is 250+ pounds.